LinukPerera/Neural-Network-Driven-Augmented-Reality-for-Gesture-Control/README.md

 1. **Collect gesture data** using a camera.
 2. **Augment** the collected data to increase the dataset's size and diversity.
+3. **Shuffle** the now Augmented data.
-3. **Preprocess** the data for training, including normalizing and creating sequences.
+4. **Preprocess** the data for training, including normalizing and creating sequences.
-4. **Train an LSTM model** for gesture recognition.
+5. **Train an LSTM model** for gesture recognition.
-5. **Evaluate the model** and visualize the results, including a classification report and confusion matrix.
+6. **Evaluate the model** and visualize the results, including a classification report and confusion matrix.

 The dataset is collected at 15 frames per sample, with 100 samples per gesture.
 Data augmentation multiplies the dataset by 25 times by applying different transformations (shifting, scaling, etc.).